 Girl listening to music and enjoying winter music class activities

-Kindergarten Winter Music Activities
+Winter Music Activities for Kindergarten

 First Snow by Trans-Siberian Orchestra